arturmolenda/project-manager/README.md

 Project management web app.
 Built using [React JS](https://reactjs.org/) with [Redux](https://redux.js.org/) and [Material-UI](https://material-ui.com/) on frontend and for backend: [Node JS](https://nodejs.org/) with [Express](https://expressjs.com/), [MongoDB](http://mongodb.com/) for database and real-time functionality thanks to [Socket.IO](https://socket.io/).

 ## [live demo](https://project-manager1.herokuapp.com/)
-(You don't have to confirm password on email in order to log in)
+(You don't have to confirm email in order to log in)

 # Features